erobwen/reactive-flow/README.md

     * Javascript code used for responsiveness.
     * No dependency on template litterals, jsx, Typescript HTML files or CSS, just plain Javascript with direct DOM manipulation!

-* Possibly explicit component life cycle handling:
+* Possibility for explicit component life cycle handling:
     * Off-screen components is now a possibility.
 Allow components to live with a state off screen, for example usable for fast tab-panel switching where all dom elements of the hidden tab component are never deallocated.
     * A component can move from one place in the DOM structure to another while maintaining its state.
     * Three ways to persist and maintain the state of a sub component: